ibasa14/eCommerce-Microservices/README.md

 There are currently 3 different services:
 * **Account**: Currently it handles the login and manages the users database.
 For the login, it creates JWT with the corresponding scopes, attending to the role of the user.
 * **Product**: Manages the inventory of the products offered in the application.
 * **Order**: Manages the orders.
 Once the user makes an order, the inventory is updated accordingly (internal API call to the Product service is made), then a simulated email is sent to the user.
-This task is handled thuough the task manager: **Celery**
+This task is handled through the task manager: **Celery**

 ## Future Work
 There are still plenty of things that can improve the current version of the software.
 Here are some ideas that could be implemented in the future:
-- Add the Shopping Cart Service making use of Flask/FastApi for the API along with redis as the DB
+- Add the Shopping Cart Service making use of Flask/FastApi for the API along with redis as the DB.
 - Implement the Front-end of the application.
 Possible technologies: ReactJS / Dash (Python).
 - Add a blob storage service for the products images.
 - Load logs to Clickhouse (OLAP database).
 Consume this data to extract insights to be shown in a dashboard (developed in plotly-dash) along with ML predictions.
 This will be implemented this way: